jupl/aang-template-brunch/README.md

 ## Usage
-Add `"angular-template-brunch": "x.y.z"` to `package.json` of your brunch app.
+Add `"aang-template-brunch": "x.y.z"` to `package.json` of your brunch app.

 Pick a plugin version that corresponds to your minor (y) brunch version.

-If you want to use git version of plugin, add `"angular-template-brunch": "git+ssh://git@github.com:jupl/angular-template-brunch.git"`.
+If you want to use git version of plugin, add `"aang-template-brunch": "git+ssh://git@github.com:jupl/aang-template-brunch.git"`.